-Drinking amongst the gods
+Drinking among the gods

 A rooftop terrace provides a high altar for sun worshippers to venerate the anciently celebrated elixir of summer outdoor drinks.
 Differing from street-side seating or pub gardens, the rooftop elevates us, providing a sense of freedom from the every day.
 Beware the lesson of Icarus however, it is not wise to spend too long too close to the sun!

-With space in Brighton and Hove at a premium we take a look at those innovative pubs and bars who have turned their gaze to the heavens.
+With space in Brighton and Hove at a premium, we take a look at those innovative pubs and bars who have turned their gaze to the heavens.

 Head out to Brighton Marina and the boutique hotel Malmaison for marina views and a slice of the yacht club lifestyle without the yacht club lifestyle membership fees.
 The decked area of Chez Mal is a perfect spot for an afternoon tea or a bottomless brunch while playing a few rounds of “which yacht would you buy?”

 Technically The Setting Sun doesn’t have a roof terrace, but its position raised high on the bank of Hanover gives it a spectacular skyline view.
-The west facing vista gives it arguably the best views over the rooftops of Brighton sweeping down to the sea, perfect for poetic contemplation in the dying embers of the day.
+The west-facing vista gives it arguably the best views over the rooftops of Brighton sweeping down to the sea, perfect for poetic contemplation in the dying embers of the day.